SamianSaja/massive2/README.md

 <h1>Note</h1>
-login akun admin : username = admin, password = adminkalt export database .sql yang ada di folder be
+login akun admin : username = admin, password = adminkalt export database .sql which is in the folder be